Frank Fasi: Mayor of Honolulu

 Fasi served 22 years as the mayor of Honolulu, the longest cumulative tenure of any Honolulu mayor.

 Best Party

 Fasi was a member of the Democratic Party in his early years.
 In 1984, he was persuaded by D. G. Anderson to quit and join the Republican Party.
 In 1994, both parties pushed him away in favor of younger, more popular candidates.
 In retaliation, Fasi established the Best Party of Hawaii and ran for Governor of Hawaii against Patricia F. Saiki and Benjamin J. Cayetano.
-Dr. John P. Craven ran against Fasi in the Primary.
+John P. Craven ran against Fasi in the party's primary.
 Fasi lost the general election, but his party lives on as the Aloha ʻĀina Party of Hawaiʻi, with which it merged in 1997.

 Indictment for corruption

 Fasi was indicted for bribery in 1977 on charges of accepting $500,000 in bribes.
 The charges were later dropped.

 Legacy

-Much of Honolulu today retains reminders of the Fasi era.
+Much of Honolulu retains reminders of the Fasi era.
 He opened the Neal S. Blaisdell Center, and established TheBus, a public transportation system.
 Fasi also invented and built the Satellite City Hall system, established one of the nation's largest elected neighborhood board systems, and pushed for the construction of the H-POWER waste-to-energy plant.
 Fasi created the Summer Fun recreational program for children and the annual Honolulu City Lights winter festival.
 Fasi popularized the shaka, a local hand gesture, when he ordered it to become the city's signature logo and printed on all city signs and publications.
 He is also credited with transforming the Capitol District by bulldozing massive parking structures near the Hawaii State Capitol, ʻIolani Palace and Kawaiahaʻo Church to create large parcels of green space known as the Honolulu Civic Center.
 He also created a central office building for many of the city's departments.

-In recognition of his service to Honolulu, Mayor Mufi Hannemann renamed both the Civic Center and the Municipal Building in July 2006.
+In recognition of Fasi's service to Honolulu, Mayor Mufi Hannemann renamed both the Civic Center and the Municipal Building in July 2006.
 In order to do so, the Honolulu City Council amended its charter with the passage of Bill 76 (2005) CD 1, FD 1, which bypassed a ban on naming city and county sites in honor of living persons.
-The Mayor Frank F. Fasi Civic Center and Mayor Frank F. Fasi Municipal Building now stand as a memorial to him.
+The Mayor Frank F. Fasi Civic Center and Mayor Frank F. Fasi Municipal Building now stand as memorials to him.